feryx92/DH_Text-processing/Briefwechsel/README.md

-This folder contains text manipulation of Edmund Husserl's correspondance, i.e. *HuaDok III, 1-9 - Briefwechsel (1993)*
+This folder contains text manipulation of Edmund Husserl's correspondence, i.e. *HuaDok III, 1-9 - Briefwechsel (1993)*

 # 01 Preprocessing and Create Tabular Structure
 Such a notebook performs the following processes: